emilymnl/DAT250/dat250-expass3.md

 .

 ### Screenshots for:
 The correct validation of the installation package (https://docs.mongodb.com/manual/tutorial/verify-mongodb-packages/):
-.
+Validating the MongoDB installation package using SHA-256 checksum
+(screenshot here)

 Relevant results obtained during Experiment 1 (it is not necessary to put a single screenshot on each substep, but at least one significant from each CRUD operation):
 .